wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/write-data/includes/3-adding-customizing-edit-form.md

 **Form** control to a **Gallery** control's selected property or by using a **LookUp** function.

-To use a **Gallery** control to specify the record, you will need to set the **Gallery** control to use the same data source as the **Form** control.
+To use a **Gallery** control to specify the record, you'll need to set the **Gallery** control to use the same data source as the **Form** control.
 You can confirm this by checking that the **Items** property of the **Gallery** control is the same as the **DataSource** property of the **Form** control.
-Then, in the **Item** property of the **Form** control you will set the value to be **GalleryName.Selected.** In this example, replace "GalleryName" with the name of your gallery.
+Then, in the **Item** property of the **Form** control you'll set the value to be **GalleryName.Selected.** In this example, replace "GalleryName" with the name of your gallery.
 That is all that is required.
 Power Apps will then display the selected record from the **Gallery** control in the **Form** control if the **Form** control is in **View** or **Edit** mode.

-If you are not using a **Gallery** control to display all of the records, then you can use the **LookUp** function to query for the record that you want to present in the form.
-An example of this is if you have stored the record's ID in a variable named varID.
+If you aren't using a **Gallery** control to display all of the records, then you can use the **LookUp** function to query for the record that you want to present in the form.
+An example of this is if you've stored the record's ID in a variable named varID.
 Then in the **Item** property, you would use a function such as LookUp(CustomerList, ID = varID).
 This example assumes your data source is named CustomerList and